Contents

 Where: Rakuten PriceMinister has customers in 20 countries, including France, Belgium, Switzerland and Canada.

-How much: Professional seller accounts start at €39 a month, while commission ranges from 4 percent to 22 percent, depending on the product category.
+How much: Professional seller accounts start at €39 a month, while commission ranges from 4% to 22%, depending on the product category.

 Customer profile: The marketplace has 22 million members and 9 million monthly active users.
 In the women’s apparel category, for instance, the offering spans high-street names such as H&M, Vero Moda and Only to sportswear from Adidas and Nike.